 RELAXED SCREENINGS (PREVIOUSLY CALLED AUTISM FRIENDLY)

-These screenings are open to all and have a relaxed atmosphere where customers should be understanding of others, who may move around or make some noise.
+These screenings have a relaxed atmosphere where customers should be understanding of others, who may move around or make some noise.
 During the show, the lights will be kept on low, the volume will be turned down and there will be no adverts or trailers shown before the film.

-These screenings are of English language films with English subtitles for the hard of hearing.
+These screenings have descriptive subtitles for the hard of hearing on screen, that are visible to all.
 The films shown are the same as on regular cinema schedule, but with the addition of subtitles for dialogue and other sound effects, such as (music), (wind and rain) or (door opens).